 The school year is divided into two semesters.
-After the first and third quarter, students will receive an inprogress grade.
 A final grade based on the entire semester, including the final exam, will be given shortly after the end of the semester.
 This is the semester grade that is entered into the permanent record together with the amount of credit earned.
+Continuous progress of student grades can be monitored through our learning management system, Canvas.